Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 on my computer with no change at all takes 15s, that I have to wait even if I just change a few minor things, and loading a 50K firmware on the board with default `dfu-util` takes 25s.

-Here, I give you some (dirty) hacks/workaround to get those two operations done in a way much acceptable time.
+Here, I give you some (dirty) hacks/workaround to get those two operations done in a much acceptable time.

 # Speed-up the build time (`pio run` w/ mbed)